maodd/shiplib-ios-framework/README.md

 ## Installation

-Installing Sincerely.framework is a quick and easy process.
+Installing ShipLib.framework is a quick and easy process.
 This may be done manually or via Cocoapods.

 ## Installing via Cocoapods